-- (e) Motions Not Requiring Memorandum.
+Motions Not Requiring Memorandum.
 All motions listed below, while not required to be accompanied by a memorandum, must state the grounds therefor and cite any applicable rule, statute, or other authority justifying the relief sought.
 No memorandum is required by either movant or respondent, unless otherwise directed by the Court, with respect to the following motions: (1) For extension of time for the performance of an act required or allowed to be done, provided request therefor is made before the expiration of the period originally prescribed or as extended by previous orders; (2) to continue a pretrial conference, hearing, motion, or the trial of an action; (3) to add additional parties; (4) to amend pleadings; (5) to file supplemental pleadings; (6) to appoint next friend or guardian ad litem; (7) to intervene; (8) for substitution of parties; (9) joint motions to dismiss or consolidate; and (10) to withdraw as counsel.
 Prior to filing any motion under this section, the moving party shall attempt to obtain consent for the filing and granting of such motion from all parties having an interest to oppose, and a certificate stating the position of the other parties shall be included in the motion.
-A proposed order on a separately captioned page shall accompany each motion filed under this paragraph. - (f) Response and Memorandum.
-Each respondent opposing a motion shall file a response, including opposing affidavits, memorandum, and such supporting documents as are then available, within twenty-one days after service of the motion.
+A proposed order on a separately captioned page shall accompany each motion filed under this paragraph.

+Response and Memorandum.
+Each respondent opposing a motion shall file a response, including opposing affidavits, memorandum, and such supporting documents as are then available, within 21 days after service of the motion.
 Memoranda shall contain a concise statement of reasons in opposition to the motion, and a citation of authorities upon which the respondent relies.
-For good cause appearing therefor, a respondent may be required to file a response and supporting documents, including memoranda, within such shorter or longer period of time as the Court may order.
+For good cause appearing therefor, a respondent may be required to file a response and supporting documents, including memoranda, within such shorter or longer period of time as the Court may order; upon written ex parte motion served on all parties.
 Reply memoranda and surreply memoranda may only be filed by leave of Court.

-(g) Memoranda.
-All initial memoranda filed by a party (including briefs, memoranda in support of a motion, and appeals to District Judges) shall be limited to twenty pages excluding attachments.
-Subsequent memoranda (including memoranda in response or in opposition), if any, shall not exceed ten pages excluding attachments.
-The form of the memorandum shall comply with LR10(a).
-Reply and surreply memoranda, if permitted, shall be limited to five pages.
+Memoranda.
+All initial memoranda filed by a party (including briefs, memoranda in support of a motion, memoranda in opposition, objections, and appeals to District Judges) shall be limited to 30 20 pages excluding attachments.
+Subsequent memoranda, if any, shall not exceed 20 10 pages excluding attachments.
+The original memorandum and a copy for use by the judge shall be delivered to the clerk.
+The form of the memorandum shall comply with LR10.1(a).
+Reply and surreply memoranda, if permitted, shall be limited to 5 pages.
 Leave of Court must be obtained to file memoranda in excess of the limit above.